neo-one-suite/neo-one/packages/neo-one-website/docs/4-node/6-configuration.md

 ---

-*by default only http is enabled on `localhost:8080` OR `localhost:$PORT` if you have set the `PORT` environment variable*
+_by default only http is enabled on `localhost:8080` OR `localhost:$PORT` if you have set the `PORT` environment variable_

-`rpc.http` or `rpc.https` are used to configure the rpc server’s host options.
-You do not need to specify both http and https options.
+`rpc.http` is used to configure the rpc server’s host options.
+It is important in a kubernetes setup that `containerPort` matches `rpc.http.port`.

 ### Hot Options

-*these options can be changed without restarting the node*
+_these options can be changed without restarting the node_

-`server.keepAliveTimeout`: if you would like your server to close after *x* seconds without activity set a timeout here (in milliseconds).
+`server.keepAliveTimeout`: if you would like your server to close after _x_ seconds without activity set a timeout here (in milliseconds).

-`liveHealthCheck` *&* `readyHealthCheck` share the same configuration.
+`liveHealthCheck` _&_ `readyHealthCheck` share the same configuration.

 - `rpcURLs`: a list of RPC URLs to compare our node to
 - `offset`: the acceptable difference of blocks ahead/behind to count as `live` or `ready`
 - `timeoutMS`: timeout for RPC connections
 - `checkEndpoints`: the number of different endpoints to check against before passing `true`/`false`.

-`tooBusyCheck` (*experimental*): enable the tooBusy middleware which throttles requests to the node when under significant load.
+`tooBusyCheck` (_experimental_): enable the tooBusy middleware which throttles requests to the node when under significant load.
 Currently an experimental feature, see [toobusy-js](https://github.com/strml/node-toobusy) for more.
 Set `tooBusyCheck.enabled` to **true** if you would like to try it.

-`rateLimit` (*experimental*): enable the rateLimiter middleware which throttles requests to the node when too many have been made from the same address over a period of time.
+`rateLimit` (_experimental_): enable the rateLimiter middleware which throttles requests to the node when too many have been made from the same address over a period of time.
 Currently an experimental feature, see [koa-ratelimit-lru](https://github.com/Dreamacro/koa-ratelimit-lru) for more.
 Set `rateLimit.enabled` to **true** to experiment with it.

 ## Node